digitalveysel/dijitalveysel/README.md

-Hi, I'm **Veysel** in digital world.

-Since I know myself, I really like to research, ask questions about why and how.
-I live somewhere at the intersection of technology and design with the goal of developing and producing.
-I write down what I feel at this intersection at my [notes](https://veysel.co/notlar).

-I am currently working in the fields of Front-End Development, User Experience and Search Engine Optimization in the web world.

-If you want to know more about my work, you can visit my [personal web address](https://veysel.co).
+Hello, I'm Veysel, and I'm thrilled to be in the digital world!
+I have always loved researching, asking why and how questions.
+I thrive at the intersection of technology and design.
+My goal is to produce innovative and effective solutions in every project.

+I work in the fields of Software Development, User Experience and Design Systems.
+I play an active role in every stage of the process by developing user-oriented solutions in software projects.
+I conduct research to improve the user experience and continuously improve my solutions through analyses and tests.
+I also design compatible and sustainable interfaces by creating design systems.
+I aim to achieve innovative and effective results by combining aesthetics and functionality in every project.

+Thank you for visiting my profile.
+You can examine my experience and projects in more detail by browsing my profile.
+You can contact me at hello@veysel.co to get in touch or to talk about projects.